Al Riyadh (newspaper): Influence and audience

 Al Riyadh is regarded as one of the major daily newspapers published in Saudi Arabia.
 The others are Al Watan, Al Madina and Al Jazirah.
-Al Riyadh competed with Al Jazirah for influence in Najd, and each claimed to be a larger and more influential paper than the other at the beginning of the 1990s.
 Al Riyadh is described as one of the most respected dailies for local and regional news.

 Since the paper is edited and published in Riyadh, its target population is government officials, military officials, professionals, academics and businesspeople.

 Prominent columnists

 The chief editor of the paper is Turki Al Sudairi who has held the post for a long time.
-He was considered to be the most influential newspaper editor in Saudi Arabia during the 2000s.
-He is also regarded as a pro-government editor.
+He is regarded as a pro-government editor.
 Al Sudairi has been the chairman of the Saudi Journalists Association (SJA) for a long time, and he was elected again for the post on 17 May 2012.
+Nawal Al Rashed, one of the women journalists with Al Riyadh, was elected to the nine-member of the SJA board in 2004.

 Sultan Al Bazie who is the executive vice president of International Public Relations Association-Gulf Chapter (IPRA GC) and co-founder CEO of Attariq Communications was formerly a reporter and managing editor for Al Riyadh.
 Abdulaziz bin Abdullah Al Uqaili who was the deputy chief of Royal Protocol formerly served at the paper's political desk.